GeekyHacks/Personal-Portfolio-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for their unique way of teach me how to code.
+I would like to thank...
+- Microverse Review Team
+- My Coding Partners
+- Microverse Community in Slack

 <p align="right">(<a href="#readme-top">back to top</a>)</p>